Maersk curbs Belarus cargo delveries due to Ukraine sanctions | Business

 Maersk curbs Belarus cargo delveries due to Ukraine sanctions

+Shipping and logistics group Maersk will sharply curtail its transport of goods to Belarus to comply with sanctions over Russia's invasion of Ukraine, it said on Friday.
+"Going forward, only bookings for foodstuff, medicines and humanitarian supplies (except dual use) will be accepted after extensive screening," Maersk said in a statement.

-Shipping and logistics group Maersk said on Friday it will sharply curtail its transport of goods to Belarus in order to comply with sanctions imposed over Russia's invasion of Ukraine.
+Shipping and logistics group Maersk will sharply curtail its transport of goods to Belarus to comply with sanctions over Russia's invasion of Ukraine, it said on Friday.

-"Going forward, only bookings for foodstuff, medicines, and humanitarian supplies (except dual-use) will be accepted after extensive screening," Maersk said in a statement.
+"Going forward, only bookings for foodstuff, medicines and humanitarian supplies (except dual use) will be accepted after extensive screening," Maersk said in a statement.
+Denmark-based Maersk added that it would be unable to receive from or make payments to any banks that are under sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)